rorybennett/LandmarkIdentificationFrameworks/IPV/README.md

 ### Mark-list files

 Each mark-list row must start with the image filename followed by coordinate pairs.
-The number of coordinate pairs must match `--num-points`, unless the mark list contains additional points and you deliberately want the first `--num-points` points to be used.
+The number of coordinate pairs must be at least `--num-points`.
+If a row contains more coordinate pairs than requested, only the first `--num-points` points are used.
 The maximum supported number of points per image is 30.

+Sample names are taken from the image filename stem.
+Duplicate sample names in a mark-list file are rejected, and the requested landmark points must lie within the corresponding image bounds.

 Prostate transverse example with four endpoints: